 The presence of any, or all, of these symptoms could be cerebral palsy.
 Our birth injury lawyers at Decof, Barry, Mega & Quinn, P.C. can help you get the answers you need and seek justice for you.

-Our Rhode Island medical malpractice attorneys are well-versed in the complexities of this field of law and have won multimillion-dollar verdicts and settlements for our clients affected by a wide range of birth injuries.
+Our Rhode Island cephalohematoma attorneys are well-versed in the complexities of this field of law and have won multimillion-dollar verdicts and settlements for our clients affected by a wide range of birth injuries.
 We are always prepared to go to trial and we are not afraid to aggressively pursue justice on your behalf.